In Generative AI We (Dis)Trust? Computational Analysis of Trust and Distrust in Reddit Discussions: Results

 \section{Results}

 \textbf{Volume of Discourse on Reddit.} Figure~\ref{fig:number of posts} shows how the volume of Reddit discourse about GenAI evolved between November 30, 2022, and June 30, 2025.
-The $x$-axis represents time (monthly bins), and the $y$-axis represents the number of posts containing generative AI keywords (after preprocessing).
+The $x$-axis represents time (monthly bins), and the $y$-axis represents the number of posts containing GenAI keywords (after preprocessing).
 Overall, we observe a gradual but sustained increase in activity, punctuated by sharp peaks that align with major model announcements.
 The initial surge in late 2022 coincides with the public release of ChatGPT, which brought LLMs into mainstream public attention.
 Subsequent spikes correspond to milestone releases such as GPT-4 (March 2023), LLaMA2 (July 2023), and OpenAI's Dev Day (November 2023).
-While discussion levels fluctuated throughout 2023 and early 2024, further releases such as Claude3 (March 2024) and LLaMA3 (April 2024) again drove noticeable increases, highlighting the community's responsiveness to breakthrough announcements.
-The sharp and sustained growth at the end of 2024 into 2025 culminated in the highest levels of discourse during the releases of models such as LLaMA4 and Claude4 (April-May 2025).
+While discussion levels fluctuated throughout 2023 and early 2024 despite new releases such as Claude3 (March 2024) and LLaMA3 (April 2024), the sharp and sustained growth at the end of 2024 into 2025 culminated in the highest levels of discourse during the releases of models such as LLaMA4 and Claude4 (April-May 2025).
 Although volume fluctuations may reflect multiple factors, the alignment of peaks with well-publicized model releases suggests that breakthrough announcements play a key role in driving community engagement.